-Sexually transmitted disease or STD is infections that can be transferred from a partner to another due to sexual contact.
-Sexual Transmitted Disease is also known n as Sexual Transmitted Infection or STI.
+Sexually transmitted diseases or an STD is an infection that can be transferred from a partner to another due to sexual contact.
+Sexual Transmitted Disease is also known as Sexual Transmitted Infection or STI.
 Any sexual contact with the infected partner can transfer the disease to another partner.

-The primary cause of STD is bacteria, virus, yeast, and parasite.
-You can transfer the disease by sexual contact with a partner, which include kissing, genital, and oral contact.
-The germs which cause STI usually hide in blood, saliva, and vaginal secretion.
+The primary cause of STD is bacteria, virus, yeast, and parasites.
+You can transfer the disease by sexual contact with a partner, which can include kissing, genital, and oral contact.
+The germs which cause STI usually hide in blood, saliva, and vaginal secretions.

-HIV or human immunodeficiency virus attacks and weaken the human immune system.
+HIV or human immunodeficiency virus attacks and weakens the human immune system.
 HIV itself is nothing, but it can cause many other diseases.
-If HIV remains untreated, it can move towards stage 3 or AIDS, which is a more severe condition.
+If HIV remains untreated, it can move towards stage 3 or AIDS, which is a much more severe condition.

 A person with scabies usually feels skin rash and skin ache.
-The infected people can’t aware of their condition initial stage, that why it spreads more rapidly.
+The infected people can’t be aware of their condition in the initial stages usually, thats why it spreads more rapidly.

 Molluscum contagiosum is a skin infection which can transfer through sexual contact.
 There are four types of this infection: